 Words by Jesse Serwer, Sherman Escoffery and Spliffington—

-Ninjaman is dancehall music’s Edgar Allan Poe: dark, brilliant, curiously articulate, possibly mad.
+Ninjaman is dancehall music’s Edgar Allan Poe: dark, brilliant, curiously articulate… and possibly mad.
 Two weeks ago, the artist born Desmond Ballantine—but who we prefer to call Original Front Tooth Gold Tooth Gun Pon Tooth Don Gorgon—emerged from a three-year prison stint, out pon bail once again.